hanabi/hanabi.github.io/misc/FAQ.md

 ### A card has a positive number 3 clue on it.
 It is clued again with red, which fills in the card.
 A red 1 blind-plays.
 Is it a *Finesse* or a *Bluff*?

 - It does not matter if the card is "brand new" or if it has a clue on it already.
-- All that matters is if the clue matches the blind-play.
+- All that matters is if the clue connects to the blind-play.
-- Here, a red 1 matches a red color clue, so it is a *Finesse*.
+- Here, a red 1 connects to a red color clue, so it is a *Finesse*.

 <br />

 ### A card has a positive red clue on it.
 It is clued again with number 3, which fills in the card.
 A red 1 blind-plays.
 Is it a *Finesse* or a *Bluff*?

 - It does not matter if the card is "brand new" or if it has a clue on it already.
-- All that matters is if the clue matches the blind-play.
+- All that matters is if the clue connects to the blind-play.
-- Here, a red 1 does not match a number 3 clue, so it is a *3 Bluff*.
+- Here, a red 1 does not connect to a number 3 clue, so it is a *3 Bluff*.

 <br />